Globoplay: Channels

 The platform makes its Canais Globo portfolio available, with simultaneous transmission—OTT—and on demand, integrating the former Canais Globosat platform, today Canais Globo.
-In 2022, it culminated in the integration of Linear Channels and on-demand content from the Rede Telecine, and Telecine's own streaming was deactivated, in the same year the partnership between Lionsgate Entertainment was announced, providing a quality experience and with more than 1,200 titles.
+In 2022, it culminated in the integration of linear channels and on-demand content from the Rede Telecine, and Telecine's own streaming was deactivated, in the same year the partnership between Lionsgate Entertainment was announced, providing a quality experience and with more than 1,200 titles.

 Available channels are: TV Globo, Multishow, GloboNews, SporTV, SporTV2, SporTV3, SporTV4, GNT, Viva, Gloob, Gloobinho, Megapix, Universal+, Canal Brasil, Canal Off, Bis, Modo Viagem, Canal Futura, CBN National, CBN SP, CBN RJ, Telecine, Premiere and Combate.

 International expansion

 Abroad, only Globoplay is available for contracting.
 Globoplay + live channels is available for contracting and consumption only in Brazil.
 Despite this, for the international market, the contents and live feeds of the channels Globo Internacional, Multishow, GloboNews, GNT, Viva, SporTV and Premiere are available.

 With the launch of Globoplay in Europe, the Globo Internacional satellite/cable feed was discontinued in the continent, except in Portugal where Globo maintains three channels on the air: Globo Portugal, PFC and Globo Now, a repeater of the signal from GloboNews.
-Programs that are being shown on Portugese SIC channel will not enter the platform's catalog.
+Programs that are being shown on Portuguese SIC channel will not enter the platform's catalog.